nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## <a id="data"></a>**Data Storage**

-If you are interested to read about how coNtactUS stores data on your computer, read this section to find out more.
+If you are interested to read about how **coNtactUS** stores data on your computer, read this section to find out more.

 ### <a id="saving"></a>Saving the data

-CoNtactUS data is saved in the hard disk automatically.
+**coNtactUS** data is saved in the hard disk automatically.
 There is no need for you to save any data manually or use any command to do so.

 ### <a id="edit-data"></a>Editing the data file (For advanced users)

-CoNtactUS data is saved as a JSON file at the location `[JAR file location]/data/moduletracker.json`.
+**coNtactUS** data is saved as a JSON file at the location `[JAR file location]/data/moduletracker.json`.
 If you are an advanced user, you are welcome to update data directly by editing that data file if you wish to do so.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, coNtactUS will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, **coNtactUS** will discard all data and start with an empty data file at the next run.
 </div>